 What is an identical property?

-For example, an index fund tracking the S&P/TSX Composite Index of a financial institution would generally be considered identical to an index fund tracking the S&P/TSX Composite Index of another financial institution.3 However, a unit of a Sun Life mutual fund trust would not be considered an identical property to a unit of a Sun Life segregated fund, due to a segregated fund’s insurance properties.
+For example, an index fund tracking the S&P/TSX Composite Index of a financial institution would generally be considered identical to an index fund tracking the S&P/TSX Composite Index of another financial institution.3 However, a unit of a Sun Life mutual fund trust wouldn’t be considered an identical property to a unit of a Sun Life segregated fund.
+This is due to a segregated fund’s insurance properties.

-There are many considerations to determine whether a property is an ‘identical property’ within the meaning of the Income Tax Act (Canada) (ITA).
-It is also open to interpretation by the CRA.
+There are many considerations to determine whether a property is an “identical property” within the meaning of the Income Tax Act (Canada) (ITA).
+It’s also open to interpretation by the CRA.
 We recommend consulting with a qualified tax advisor when a capital loss has been incurred related to the disposition of a property, and consideration is being given to purchasing the same property or an identical property.

 What’s the meaning of 30 days before and 30 days after disposition?

 The settlement date of the disposition, not the transaction date, is the relevant date for each trade executed for income tax purposes.
-Settlement date is, presently, the trade date + 2 business days (commonly referred to as T+2) for securities, mutual funds and exchange traded funds.
-For example, if a trade was executed on June 1, 2022, the settlement date would be June 3, 2022.
+Settlement date is, presently, the trade date + 1 business day (commonly referred to as T+1) for securities, mutual funds and exchange traded funds.
+For example, if a trade was executed on June 1, 2024, the settlement date would be June 2, 2024.

-For example, assume you sell 100 shares of ABC with a trade date of June 15, 2022.
-This trade will settle on June 17, 2022.
-To avoid triggering the superficial loss rules, you must not acquire any new ABC shares that settle on or after May 18, 2022 and before or on July 17, 2022.
+For example, assume you sell 100 shares of ABC with a trade date of June 13, 2024.
+This trade will settle on June 14, 2024.
+To avoid triggering the superficial loss rules, you must not acquire any new ABC shares that settle:

 A table showing the progress of processing a transaction.